mcassaniti/msdha/README.md

   * If you set the backend container's hostname, you MUST set `MSDHA_NAME` to the container name.
 Docker's DNS will not resolve the hostname you set.
   * If a container looses connection to etcd, it will gracefully stop.
+  * If your listening port is below 1024, run the frontend container as the root user.